Water Rights and Water Use During Drought

 - water recreation including aquatic and wildlife enjoyment

-Domestic use does not include water used to support activities for which consideration is given or received or for which the product of the activity is sold.
+Domestic use does not include water used to support activities for which compensation is given or received or for which the product of the activity is sold.

 Livestock Use